- 1. Recover Files from RAW USB Drive

 - File system errors that can cause your USB drive to format as RAW

-To determine which fault has occurred and the current state of the drive, you'll need to use the Disk Management utility in Windows.
-This can examine the drive and give you further details of the solution required
+To determine which fault has occurred and the drive's current state, you'll need to use the Disk Management utility in Windows.
+This operation can examine the pen drive and give you further details of the solution required

-Check The Causes of USB Flash Drive Not Recognized
+Check The Causes of Pen Drive Not Detected

 With the USB flash drive connected to your PC, here's how to check its status with the Disk Management tool.